PX4/PX4-user_guide/en/gps_compass/gps_locosys_hawk_a1.md

 You can use the Hawk A1 as either main (primary) or secondary GPS system.
 The PX4 parameters should be set as below for each case.

-If configured as below, RTK setup and use on PX4 via *QGroundControl* is largely plug and play (see [RTK GPS](../advanced_features/rtk-gps.md) for more information).

 ### Main GNSS

 To use the Hawk A1 your main GPS device: